-An ARM Is The Way To Go
+An Adjustable Rate Mortgage Is The Way To Go

 It's absolutely fine to refinance your 30-year fixed mortgage into a lower interest rate 30-year fixed mortgage.
 Taking advantage of this low interest rate environment is a wise move.
 But if you really want to save money, then I believe refinancing into a 5/1 ARM or purchasing a home with a 5/1 ARM is the way to go.

 It's absolutely shocking how much more interest rates have declined post Brexit.
 But with long bond yields at 0% or lower in many other countries, perhaps the US 10-year yield at ~1.35% still has a ways to decline.
 With interest rates so low, it's difficult to see anything but a soft landing in the US housing market.

 Refinance your mortgage.
 Check out Credible, one of the largest mortgage lending marketplaces where lenders compete for your business.
 You'll get real quotes from pre-vetted, qualified lenders in under three minutes.
 Credible is the easiest way to compare rates and lenders all in one place.
 Take advantage of lower rates by refinancing today.